-I tried to make my kids into mini-me’s (because obviously I’m perfect–LOL)…But they are each completely wired in their own unique way.
-There is actually not a lot that I can do to mess them up or make them more amazing than they already are…This is both a huge blessing and relief–but also a huge struggle.
+Our kids are each wired in their own unique way.
+There’s actually not a lot that I can do to mess them up or make them more amazing than they already are…This is both a huge blessing and relief–but also a huge struggle.
 It is humbling in every way.

 More than anything–I’ve had to give up control.
 I’ve had to trust God with my kids.
 There may not be a bigger test of trust.